Heads: 0

 Two Out of Three: Flip a coin three times and decide heads-heads or tails-tails.
 The side that appears two times is the winner, and which appears one time is the loser.
 If the three outcomes show the same sides, then repeat the process until you get two sides.

 One out of Three: Decide for heads or tails.
-Flip a coin, and the side that appears one time is the winner.
+And the side that appears one time is the winner.

 In Mexico, one side of the coin is the Eagle, and the other is the Seal.
 So when they flip a coin, they ask Sello o Aguilla (Seal or Eagle, like in Pakistan, it is called “Moon or Mosque) because it has a moon on one side and a mosque on the other.